 Hormone for Calcium and Phosphate regulation

-Calcium is essential for transmissions of nerve cells and contractions of muscle fiber.
+Calcium is a very essential element for the human for transmissions of nerve cells and contractions of muscle fiber.

-Calcitriol works in conjunction with parathyroid hormone (PTH) and calcitonin to control the calcium and phosphorus concentrations of the serum by:
+Calcitriol, which is the active form of vitamin D, works in conjunction with parathyroid hormone (PTH) and calcitonin to control the calcium and phosphorus concentrations of the serum by-

 - Increasing the absorption of calcium from the small intestine by diet.

 - Decreasing excretion of urinary calcium (increasing reabsorption of the kidney).

 It is the instrument in bone growth, hardness, and repair.
 However, too much vit.
 D can boost bone calcium losses.
 It is vital for ordinary pancreatic insulin secretion and therefore blood sugar levels to be controlled.